epfl-ada/ada-2021-project-gutta-boys/README.md

 ## Key Insights

-- There are no significant variations or trends in the mood in media quotations throughout the weekdays or months.
+- There are no significant variations or trends in the mood in media quotations throughout the weekdays or months
-- The mood in the media became significantly more negative in the first phase of the COVID-19 pandemic.
+- The mood in the media became significantly more negative in the first phase of the COVID-19 pandemic
 - The mood and subjectivity across media outlets vary significantly.
 When subsampling the outlets based on category, clusters appear.
-Sports newspapers and celebrity magazines tend to be more positive and more subjective than daily newspapers.
+Sports newspapers and celebrity magazines tend to be more positive and more subjective than daily newspapers
-- The mood in the quotations said by men and women is very similar, but women are slightly more positive.
+- The mood in the quotations said by men and women is very similar, but women are slightly more positive
-- Quotations spoken by politicians are on average more negative than the average quotation in the data set.
+- Quotations spoken by politicians are on average more negative than the average quotation in the data set

 [comment]: # "Change third insight according to final data story"